SevenSpheres/celestiamotherlode/README.md

 ## Celestia Motherlode

-This repository is an archive of files from the [Celestia Motherlode](http://celestiamotherlode.net/).
+This repository is an archive of files from the [Celestia Motherlode](http://celestiamotherlode.net/), which went offline on 2020 August 27, and as of December 15 is still offline.

 The following files are not included because they are too big to upload to GitHub:
 - adirondack\th_titan.zip